Call for Director Proposals for the 2022-2023 Season

-Silver Spring Stage, a long-standing community theatre located in the Woodmoor/Four Corners area of Silver Spring MD, is seeking proposals from directors for productions to be considered for our 52nd season in 2019-2020.
+Silver Spring Stage, a long-standing community theatre located in the Woodmoor/Four Corners area of Silver Spring MD, is seeking proposals from directors to complete our 2022-2023 Season.

 INTRODUCTION & SUMMARY

-What’s next?
-Based on the combination of script, answers, and interview, the PRC may choose to add your project to our season slate proposal which will be reviewed by the Stage’s full Board of Directors in January.
-(Final decisions about programming are made by the Board and offers can only be made with the Board’s approval.)
+Final Selection: Based on the combination of your vision for the script and interview, the PRC may choose to recommend you to fill the role of director in our 2021-2022 season.
+Final decisions or offers cannot be made until the Board gives its approval.
 We will try to let directors know, as we move along, the status of their proposals.
-Please review the next section, “Some Things You Should Know,” and then proceed to the section “Submitting a Director Proposal.”
+Please review the next section, “Some Things You Should Know,” and find the “Questions for the Directors” below.

 SOME THINGS YOU SHOULD KNOW

 Facts about Silver Spring Stage and our process:

 - We are a true all-volunteer community theatre.
 Actors, designers, directors, producers, board members, carpenters, painters, graphic designers and others donate their time, talent, and energy.
 While we do not pay anyone involved in our productions, we do have a modest production budget to help cover materials and supplies, and have recently included a $300 director stipend for each of our productions.